River Rönne å

 Restoration improves habitats

-Host fish help mussels
+Host fish help mussel reproduction

 Survival of river pearl mussels depends on host fish